imtypist/group-signature-interface/README.md

-# Achieve anonymity-yet-accoutability in VANET systems by using group signature and zk-SNARK
+# Achieve anonymity-yet-accoutability in blockchain-based VANET systems by using group signature

 ### workflow